AlexTLDR/AlexTLDR-dot-com/README.md

-# alexTLDR.com web page
+# alexTLDR.com web page (v1 - Historical)

-This is the source code for [alexTLDR.com](https://alextldr.com/)
+This is the source code for the original version of [alexTLDR.com](https://alextldr.com/)

-## Moving this to the v1 branch
+## About this v1 branch

-I am rewriting my personal website from scratch with templ and DaisyUI but I am preserving the initial version of the website.
+This branch contains the original version of the website built with Go Fiber and Bootstrap.
+It's preserved for historical reference while the main branch contains the new version built with templ and DaisyUI.

 ## Resources
 ### gofiber